BitcoinDesign/Guide/guide/private-key-management/manual-backup.md

 # Manual backup / Recovery phrase

 Manual backup of the [recovery phrase]({{ '/guide/glossary/#recovery-phrase' | relative_url }}) has been the most common private key management scheme by far since its proposal with [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) in 2013.
-If you have used any [non-custodial]({{ '/guide/glossary/wallet/#non-custodial--custodial-wallet' | relative_url }}) Bitcoin application, you are likely to have experienced the onboarding requirements of manual backups.
+If you have used any [non-custodial]({{ '/guide/glossary/wallet/#non-custodial--custodial-wallet' | relative_url }}) bitcoin application, you are likely to have experienced the onboarding requirements of manual backups.

 When creating a new wallet, users will be asked to manually write down a backup of a 12 or 24 word recovery phrase to a *safe place*.
 Often, as the next step, it will ask you to verify that you did save it by having you input the recovery phrase in the correct order.
 Additionally, some wallets may use a [passphrase]({{'/guide/glossary/#passphrase' | relative_url}}) that can be defined by the user.